qub3s/nlp_2025_NiceLovablePeople/README.md

 Citation: https://www.researchgate.net/publication/381650914_Understanding_Sentiment_Analysis_with_VADER_A_Comprehensive_Overview_and_Application

-**Experiment:** VADER scores are a document-level (sentence-level) polarity scores which describe positivity or negativity in sentiment of a text.
+**Experiment:** The Valence Aware Dictionary and sEntiment Reasoner (VADER) scores are a document-level (sentence-level) polarity scores which describe positivity or negativity in sentiment of a text.
 Implementation was a much simpler activity because all the skeleton for the SWN scores was already set up.
 A new class `VADERProcessor` was written to extract these scores.
 The "neutral" vader score was not used due to same reason avg_obj_score from SWN was ommitted.
 Additionally, the gating mechanism was altered to cater to this novel, third type of features in addition to BERT and SWN.

 NEW Gating mechanism Architecture: (768+8) → 256 → 3